Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Prismatic and syntomic realizations

+\begin{thm} Let $S\in \QSyn$.
+Let $\kX$ be a $p$-adic log smooth formal scheme over $S$.
+Then there are isomorphisms of bigraded rings, functorial in $X$:

-If $S\in \QSyn_R$ with $R$ perfectoid, a similar statement holds for the non-completed prismatic cohomology relative to $R$. \end{thm} \begin{proof} This is an immediate consequence of \cite[Theorem 7.4.2]{BPO-SH}, together with the fact that the motivic ring spectra $\mathbf{E}^{\cPrism}, \mathbf{E}^{\Fil\cPrism}$, $\mathbf{E}^{\Fsyn}$ are oriented. \end{proof}
+If $S\in \QSyn_R$ with $R$ perfectoid, a similar statement holds for the non-completed prismatic cohomology relative to $R$. \end{thm} \begin{proof} The analogous version with $R\Gamma$ is strict \'etale local on $\kX$, so we may assume that $\kX$ is a $p$-completion of $X\in \lSm_S$.
+Then this is an immediate consequence of \cite[Theorem 7.4.2]{BPO-SH}, together with the fact that the motivic ring spectra $\mathbf{E}^{\cPrism}, \mathbf{E}^{\Fil\cPrism}$, $\mathbf{E}^{\Fsyn}$ are oriented. \end{proof}

-Finally, by applying the smooth blow-up formula \eqref{eq:sm-blow-up-oriented-spectra-formal} to the aforementioned ring spectra, we have: \begin{thm}(Blow-up formula) Let $S\in \QSyn$.
-Let $X$ be a smooth scheme over $S$ and let $Z\subseteq X$ be a closed subscheme such that $Z\to X\to S$ is smooth.
-Then there are equivalences, functorial in $(X,Z)$,
+Finally, by applying the smooth blow-up formula \eqref{eq:sm-blow-up-oriented-spectra-formal} to the aforementioned ring spectra, we have:

+\begin{thm} (Blow-up formula) Let $S\in \QSyn$.
+Let $\kZ\to \kX$ be a morphism of $p$-adic smooth formal schemes over $S$ such that it is locally the $p$-completion of a pure codimension $d$ closed immersion of smooth schemes over $S$.
+Let $\kX' = \Bl_\kZ(\kX)$.
+Then there are equivalences, functorial in $(\kX,\kZ)$,

 If $S\in \QSyn_R$ with $R$ perfectoid, a similar statement holds for the non-completed prismatic cohomology relative to $R$. \end{thm}